nwkramer910/coding-school/Syllabi/Phase 1/Week_1_Classroom_Plan.md

 **Success Looks Like:**
 Your code is backed up, organized, and you can see the history of what you've done.

 ---

+### Focus Area 5: GUI Development Basics

+**Primary Goal:** Understand what a GUI launcher would do for your team

+**Why This One Fifth:** GUI development builds on scripts, databases, and debugging.
+You'll touch it lightly this week to understand the opportunity.

+**This Week's Work:**

+**Thursday Session (Integrated, 20 min):** Research and planning
+- What tasks does your team do manually that could have a GUI?
+- What would a simple launcher look like?
+- Note initial ideas (don't build yet—just think)

+**Why Now:** You'll start GUI development in Week 4 once scripts and Git are solid.
+This week is just understanding the "why."

+**Deliverable by Friday:**
+- Notes on: "What could a GUI launcher do for my team?"

+**Success Looks Like:**
+You have 2-3 concrete ideas for how a GUI tool could help your team.

+---